AkashDas253/Practice_Vanilla_Frontend/project/catch_the_ball/readme.md

 ## Catch the Moving Box 📦

 Catch the Moving Box is a simple, skill-based browser game where a box moves randomly on the screen, and the player must click on it quickly to score points within a time limit.
-The core challenge is the increasing speed of the box.
+The core challenge is the **exponentially increasing speed** of the box.

 ---